 To-Do List Advanced Settings > Database Cleanup

-In this section you can carry out database maintenance operations associated with plugin data directly from your plugin settings area without the need to log into your server …
+In this area of the ‘Advanced Settings’ tab you can carry out database maintenance operations related to plugin data inside your plugin settings area …

-This is useful if, for example, you see that todo items you have previously deleted are still appearing on your site.
+This function is useful if, for example, you notice that previously deleted todo items are still appearing on your site.

-- Delete Tables – Delete custom database tables that you are no longer using.
+- Delete Tables – Remove any custom database tables that you are no longer using.

-Actions that you perform on the database from this screen cannot be reversed.
-If you are comfortable to perform database operations in this section, then we recommend backing up your database first.
+Actions that you perform on your database from this screen cannot be reversed.
+If you are sure that you want to carry out database maintenance in this section, then make sure to backup your WordPress database first.

-If you don’t want to back up your data manually, then get professional WordPress support, or use a WordPress backup plugin.
-You can read about a WordPress backup plugin that can fully automate your backup process here:
+If you don’t want to perform your own site backups, then get assistance from a WordPress professional, or use WordPress backup plugins.
+Learn about a great WordPress backup plugin that can automate your backup process here:

-This section lets you configure user permissions and capabilities for Group or Master List types …
+In this section you can configure user permissions and capabilities for Group or Master List types …

-If you choose the Individual List type, the only configurable option applicable for this section is the View To-Do List option …
+If you select the Individual List type, the only item that applies in this section is the View To-Do List option …

-If you are setting up user permissions and capabilities for Group or Master List types, select the highest level capabilities that you would like users to have access to for each option …
+If you are setting up user permissions and capabilities for Group and Master List types, select the highest level capabilities that you want users to have access to for each option …

-By default, general capabilities of each user role are configured as follows:
+By default, general capabilities of each user role are as follows:

 - Subscribers: Read